 St George Utah Legal Custody

-Legal custody has to do with who makes decisions about a child’s welfare (e.g. schooling, medical care, religious affiliation, etc.) Under Utah divorce laws, legal custody is no longer needed to gain access to these information.
-Years ago, our child custody lawyer had to fight to get joint custody, just so that we could have access to school and medical records.
-Now, no matter how these child custody cases go down, both parents will have access to all of these records.
-This can be very important.
+Legal custody refers to who decides on a child’s wellbeing (e.g., schooling, medical care, religious affiliation, etc.) Legal custody is no longer required to get access to this information under Utah divorce rules.
+Years ago, our child custody attorney had to battle for joint custody to make sure that the parent had access to the children’s school and medical records.
+Regardless of the outcome of these child custody disputes, it is crucial that both parents will have access to all of these documents.

-If you’re going through a custody dispute, consult with a St George family lawyer now for legal representation in your child custody and divorce case in Utah.
+If you are involved in a custody battle, consult a St George family lawyer immediately for legal counsel in your Utah child custody and divorce case.